Ohtani's Tokyo airport arrival hidden from fans hoping to catch a glimpse of Japanese star

 Others came for the event — like a rock concert.

-“I don’t care if I can’t see him because I’m not really a fan of Othani,” said Kotomi Miyakoda.
+“I don’t care if I can’t see him because I’m not really a fan of Ohtani,” Kotomi Miyakoda said.
 Standing alongside was her friend, also Kotomi — Kotomi Nakatsu.

 “I'm not a fan but I want to see him, the person,” Nakatsu said.

 This is the second straight season that MLB has opened its season in Asia.
-Last year it was South Korea with the Dodgers and San Diego Padres where the gambling scandal broke around Ohtani's interpreter.
+Last year it was South Korea with the Dodgers and San Diego Padres, and where the gambling scandal broke around Ohtani's interpreter.

 Cubs vs. Dodgers

-The two teams come to Tokyo with five Japanese players.
-The Dodgers have Othani and pitchers Yoshinobu Yamamoto and Roki Sasaki.
-The Cubs come with DH Seiya Suzuki and pitcher Shota Imanaga.
+The teams come to Tokyo with five Japanese players.
+The Dodgers have Ohtani and pitchers Yoshinobu Yamamoto and Roki Sasaki.
+The Cubs come with designated hitter Seiya Suzuki and pitcher Shota Imanaga.

 Imanaga and Yamamoto are expected to oppose each other on Tuesday in the first game.

-The American clubs will face the Yomiuri Giants and the Hanshin Tigers in two exhitition games on Saturday and Sunday.
+The American clubs will face the Yomiuri Giants and the Hanshin Tigers in exhibition games on Saturday and Sunday.

 Marketing the Dodgers in Japan